marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] Only the owner of an Amazon S3 bucket can permanently delete a version.
 > More info on [Deleting versioned objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/DeletingObjectsfromVersioningSuspendedBuckets.html).
 "Only the bucket owner can delete a specified object version.".

-12) When setting up the properties of an S3 bucket, which of the following options should you select to track storage cost?
+11) When setting up the properties of an S3 bucket, which of the following options should you select to track storage cost?
 * [ ] Object-level logging
 * [ ] Server access logging
 * [ ] Versioning
 * [x] Tags
 > AWS uses tags to group and track cost on the reports

-13) Your application stores your customers' sensitive passport information in S3.
+12) Your application stores your customers' sensitive passport information in S3.
 You are required by law to encrypt all data at rest.
 Company policy states that you must maintain control of your encryption keys.
 For ease of management, however, you do not want to implement or maintain a client-side encryption library.
 Which S3 encryption option should you use to secure your data at rest?
 * [ ] Amazon S3 Encryption Client
 * [ ] SSE-KMS
 * [x] SSE-C
 * [ ] SSE-S3
 > If there is no intention to manage a client-side library then SSE-C is the way to go.

+13) What is the minimum billable object size for S3 - IA?
+* [x] 128 KB
+* [ ] 1 KB
+* [ ] 0 Bytes
+* [ ] 1 Byte
+> The minimum object size is 0 bytes, however you will be billed for 128 KB.
+Objects smaller that 128 can still be stored, but will be billed as if they are 128KB.

 ## CloudFront